 How can that be?
 How can some companies do great (even in the same industry) and others fail miserably if they are all working under the same economic conditions?

 Take a moment to really think about this.
 No matter where the economy is, there are people who are monetizing, even making huge profits.
-So is it the economy that is ultimately going to determine whether or not a person or businesses is a success?
+So is it the economy that is ultimately going to determine whether or not a person or business is a success?
 Absolutely not!

 So here is what you should be asking yourself right now: If it’s not the economy, who or what is it?
 What is going to determine someone’s monetization success?